Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Chronic Cellars Space Doubt Zinfandel

-The Californians have always claimed the Zinfandel for their own, effectively seeing it as their national, or signature grape.
-However it has been the subject of hot debate in recent years, when it was claimed that this grape, on which Californian wine producers staked national pride, was in fact, the Italian Primitivo grape, grown in Puglia and throughout Southern Italy.
+The Californians have always claimed Zinfandel for their own, effectively seeing it as their signature grape.
+However it became the subject of hot debate when it was claimed that this grape, on which Californian wine producers staked national pride, was in fact, the Italian Primitivo grape, grown in Puglia and throughout Southern Italy.
 Research has now proved that the grapes are genetically identical.

 Zinfandel Grape on the vine